 What is your proudest moment in James over the band’s 36 years?

 JG: There are so many memories, and I suppose for me when I first got into being in a band I remember going to see The Jam at Manchester Apollo, and I was standing outside, and it said "The Jam: SOLD OUT."
 I thought one day the name of my band would be up there with "SOLD OUT" written next to it and I've got a photo years after that with me standing underneath a sign saying "James SOLD OUT."
 Also giving my mum my first gold disc for Gold Mother and stuff like that – those heart-wrenching moments.
 We supported David Bowie at Maine Road.
 That was a great moment - being a big Manchester City fan.

 James has had many hit albums over your 36-year career but is there an album in your catalogue that you thought should have charted higher and maybe received more credit than it did?

 JG: Me too, and we still play a lot of the songs live.
-At the time it felt that is should have been something and it wasn’t the big leap forward that we wanted.
+It felt that is should have been something and it wasn't the big leap forward that we wanted.
 We have had lots of disappointing times with record labels over the years.
 It’s just part and parcel of it, really.
 Although BMG really got behind us with the next record La Petite Mort.